MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 The most common data type mismatch occurs when a date field is not set to the correct date format.

 The data can be fixed at the source and re-ingested.
-Or, fix the transformation within Customer Insights.
+Or fix the transformation within Customer Insights.
 To fix the transformation:

 1. Go to **Data** > **Data sources**.